Bobcat: Predators

 The adult bobcat has relatively few predators.
-However rarely, it may be killed in interspecific conflict by several larger predators or fall prey to them.
+Rarely, however, it may be killed in interspecific conflict by several larger predators or fall prey to them.
 Cougars and gray wolves can kill adult bobcats, a behavior repeatedly observed in Yellowstone National Park.
 Coyotes have killed adult bobcats and kittens.
 At least one confirmed observation of a bobcat and an American black bear (Ursus americanus) fighting over a carcass is confirmed.
 Like other Lynx species, bobcats probably avoid encounters with bears, in part because they are likely to lose kills to them or may rarely be attacked by them.
 Bobcat remains have occasionally been found in the resting sites of male fishers.
 American alligators (Alligator mississippensis) have been filmed opportunistically preying on adult bobcats in the southeast United States.
 Golden eagles (Aquila chrysaetos) have been reportedly observed preying on bobcats.

 Kittens may be taken by several predators, including great horned owls, eagles, foxes, and bears, and other adult male bobcats.
 When prey populations are not abundant, fewer kittens are likely to reach adulthood.

 Diseases, accidents, hunters, automobiles, and starvation are the other leading causes of death.
 Juveniles show high mortality shortly after leaving their mothers, while still perfecting their hunting techniques.
 One study of 15 bobcats showed yearly survival rates for both sexes averaged 0.62, in line with other research suggesting rates of 0.56 to 0.67.
 Cannibalism has been reported; kittens may be taken when prey levels are low, but this is very rare and does not much influence the population.

 The bobcat may have external parasites, mostly ticks and fleas, and often carries the parasites of its prey, especially those of rabbits and squirrels.
 Internal parasites (endoparasites) are especially common in bobcats.
 One study found an average infection rate of 52% from Toxoplasma gondii, but with great regional variation.
 One mite in particular, Lynxacarus morlani, has to date been found only on the bobcat.
 Parasites' and diseases' role in the mortality of the bobcat is still unclear, but they may account for greater mortality than starvation, accidents, and predation.